corvuscrypto/starbound_helper/README.md

 ```

 Either should work.
 You shouldn't need superuser privileges unless you are planning to write
 the log to a protected folder.
-I recommend using stdin to log any fatal errors just in case.
+I recommend using stdout to log any fatal errors just in case.

 ## Killing the process